EmersonYang3/StoriesFromAStranger/README.md

 - Be respectful and considerate of others.
 - Do not post offensive or inappropriate content.
 - Keep your notes relevant and meaningful.
 - Report any content that violates these guidelines.
+Reports are sent to me via a discord webhook!
+- Please suggest me ideas on my slack or my discord!
+Thanks!

+# <3 Lucille